ING: Sticky inflation risks force CEE central bankers to keep on hiking rates

 Increased inflationary pressures, both on the supply and demand side

 There is no doubt that supply-side factors have been a primary driver of accelerating inflation since the spring.
-But, in addition to energy and food, price increases have become generalised and visible in elevated core inflation numbers.
+But in addition to energy and food, price increases have become generalised and visible in elevated core inflation numbers.
 This signals that inflation is becoming widespread and, in 2022, the contribution of demand-side pressures and wages should take a leading role in holding core inflation at elevated levels.
-For example, Polish CPI accelerated to 6.8% year-on-year in October with prices rising in 70% of the CPI basket categories.
+For example, Polish CPI accelerated to 6.8% year on year in October with prices rising in 70% of the CPI basket categories.

 In Poland, surveys indicate that demand is becoming a lesser barrier for doing business, while anecdotal evidence shows second-round effects are just around the corner.
-A historically high%age of companies are planning simultaneous employment increases and wages hikes.
+A historically high percentage of companies are planning simultaneous employment increases and wages hikes.
 We hear many companies plan further rises in prices due to anticipated higher costs.
 In our view, labour costs are among them.

-The inflation peak in the CEE3 is just ahead of us in the coming months and is set to remain elevated through the first quarter of 2022.
-Hungary’s headline inflation should reach 6.8%y/y in November, while Poland’s reading should be close to 8%; that's a digit not seen since 2000.
+The inflation peak in the CEE3 is just ahead of us in the coming months and is set to remain elevated to the end of the first quarter of 2022.
+Hungary’s headline inflation should reach 6.8% y/y in November, while Poland’s reading should be close to 8%; that's a figure not seen since 2000.

 The inflationary impact of supply shocks is not over.
 Consumers are facing inevitable increases in regulated prices of electricity and natural gas.
-In Romania, parliament capped electricity prices for households at last year's level, but it might not prevent indirect price pressure as energy bills for firms are largely determined by markets.
-It's a similar story in Hungary where utility prices for households are capped, but companies will shift the increase in producer prices onto consumers indirectly.
+In Romania, Parliament capped electricity prices for households at last year's level, but it might not prevent indirect price pressure, as energy bills for firms are largely determined by markets.
+It's a similar story in Hungary, where utility prices for households are capped, but companies will shift the increase in producer prices onto consumers indirectly.
 In addition, Poland decided to hike excise tax rates on alcohol and tobacco products from early 2022.
 Some moderation of headline inflation is expected due to base effects (high prices a year before) from the second quarter of next year.

 But we strongly point out that core inflation will stay elevated even when headline CPI slows on base effects.
-Labour costs and demand pressures are expected to take a leading role in driving inflation in 2022-23 as opposed to 2021 when supply shocks were mainly responsible for elevated CPI.
-In Poland, we see core CPI to peak in 1H22, then some stabilisation towards the end of 2022, and then up again!
-Core inflation should relax though in Romania, as this measure was lower and the latest Covid-19 wave more elevated than in the other two countries.
+Labour costs and demand pressures are expected to take a leading role in driving inflation in 2022-23 as opposed to 2021, when supply shocks were mainly responsible for elevated CPI.
+In Poland we see core CPI peaking in 1H22, then some stabilisation towards the end of 2022, and then up again!
+Core inflation should relax though in Romania, as this measure was lower and the latest coronavirus (COVID-19) wave more elevated than in the other two countries.

 Current relatively weak exchange rates in CEE3 also don't help in controlling prices, and we're looking at the importation of foreign inflation; remember, inflation was 4.5% y/y in Germany in October.
 That's despite the significant tightening cycle in monetary policy, initiated by the National Bank of Hungary in mid-2021 and recently joined by the central banks of Poland and Romania to a lesser extent.